kerim/keywords/_posts/2016-07-12-shanghai-maglev.md

 I couldn't find a down-escalator, so I ended up having to carry my luggage down one flight of stairs.
 Not sure if there is an alternative?
 At the bottom take the side that is NOT going back to Pudong Airport!
 ![](http://keywords.oxus.net/media/2016-07-12/shanghaimaglev7.jpg)

+The Line 2 journey is about 50 min.

 ## Subway Line 10

 Once at the Hongqiao airport exit you will probably have to transfer to a train that takes you to Terminal 1 (the exit is at Terminal 2), but check with your ticket.
 For this train, follow the signs for subway line 10, and take it one stop.
 (You can still use the same metro pass for this.)